Blog

 December 02, 20243 min read

-Work-life balance refers to the ability to effectively manage the demands of work and personal life.
-For working mothers, it often means finding time for their career, children, household duties, and self-care.
-Striking this balance is vital to maintaining mental health and overall well-being.
+Work-life balance means managing the demands of work and the demands of one’s personal life.
+For working mothers, this means advocating and negotiating time/space for work, their children, household responsibilities, and self-care.
+In order to maintain mental health, work-life balance is pivotal and important.

 The Impact of Work-Life Balance on a Working Mother’s Mental Health